 Music and noise are both mixtures of sound waves of different frequencies.
-The component frequencies of music are discrete (that is separable) and rational (their ratios form simple fractions).
-Noise is a mixture of sounds with no discernible dominant frequency.
-The component frequencies of noise are continuous (every frequency will be present over some range).
-The resulting superposition of waves is then effectively not periodic.
+The component frequencies of music are discrete (separable) and rational (their ratios form simple fractions) with a discernible dominant frequency.
+The component frequencies of noise are continuous (every frequency will be present over some range) and random (described by a probability distribution) with no discernible dominant frequency.

 Sound is a longitudinal wave, which means the particles of the medium vibrate parallel to the direction of propagation of the wave.
-A sound wave coming out of a musical instrument, loudspeaker, or someone's mouth pushes the air forward and backward as the sound travels forward.
-This has the effect of squeezing and pulling on the air, changing its pressure very slightly.
-These pressure variations can be detected by the ear drum (a light flexible membrane) in the middle ear, translated into neural impulses in the inner ear, and send on to the brain for processing.
-They can also be detected by the diaphragm of a microphone (a light, flexible membrane), translated into an electrical signal by any one of several electromechanical means, and transmitted on to a computer for processing.
-The processing done in the brain is very sophisticated, but the processing done by a computer is relatively simple The pressure variations of a sound wave are changed into voltage variations in the microphone, which are sampled periodically and very rapidly by a computer and saved as numbers.
+A sound wave coming out of a musical instrument, loudspeaker, or someone's mouth pushes the air forward and backward as the sound propagates outward.
+This has the effect of squeezing and pulling on the air, changing its pressure only slightly.
+These pressure variations can be detected by the ear drum (a light flexible membrane) in the middle ear, translated into neural impulses in the inner ear, and sent on to the brain for processing.
+They can also be detected by the diaphragm of a microphone (a light, flexible membrane), translated into an electrical signal by any one of several electromechanical means, and sent on to a computer for processing.
+The processing done in the brain is very sophisticated, but the processing done by a computer is relatively simple The pressure variations of a sound wave are changed into voltage variations in the microphone, which are sampled periodically and rapidly by a computer and then saved as numbers.

-Music in its simplest form would be monotonic; that is, a sequence of single frequencies played one at a time.
-Monotonic music is dull and lifeless like a 1990s ringtone (worse than that even); like a 1970s digital watch alarm (now we're talking); like an LC circuit built by a college student in an introductory analog circuit class (so primitive).
-Real music is polytonic — a mixture of different frequencies played together in a manner that sounds harmonious.
+Music in its simplest form is monotonic; that is, composed only of pure tones.
+Monotonic music is dull and lifeless like a 1990s ringtone (worse than that even); like a 1970s digital watch alarm (now we're talking); like an oscillating circuit attached to a speaker built by a college student in an introductory physics class (so primitive).
+Real music, however, is polytonic — a mixture of pure tones played together in a manner that sounds harmonious.
 A sound composed of multiple frequencies like that produced by a musical instrument or the human voice would still be periodic, but would be more complex than just a simple sine curve.